-Tina Nelson will be a speaker at the 2020 ASHRM Conference.
+Tina Nelson will be providing an educational course addressing policy management processes as a part of ASHRM Univerity in October 2020.
 Tina has 35 years of nursing and healthcare experience performing leadership roles in research, emergency and intensive care nursing, long term acute care, and behavioral health care.
 For the past 20 years, she has specialized in post-marketing surveillance of new FDA approved cardiac biomarkers, quality and performance improvement, regulatory accreditation consulting, and content writing.
 She has received numerous awards in innovative quality and performance excellence.
 She has helped hospitals achieve success in regulatory and State certification, policy management, performance improvement, and, reversal of organizational conditional level findings and immediate jeopardy.

 Regulatory Compliance Solutions for Healthcare Organizations

 Our comprehensive compliance suite includes: